fredyw/algorithms/README.md

 algorithms
 ==========

-A place for me to learn algorithms
+A playground for me to learn and practice algorithms.